 Most of the material indexed here is not indexed anywhere else.
 The photo-reproduction technique of laying out an array of the catalog cards alphabetically by “subject” was used to create the pages of the print index volumes.
 It is sometimes hard to read these, and the broad subject organization does not offer the advantages of title, author, publication or key-word searching or sorting of the data.
 Also, people wishing to find information were limited to going to a library that had copies of the printed index.
 Various agencies in Arizona have asked if the University of Arizona Library would digitize the index and with the 2012 celebration of Arizona’s statehood (and a renewed interest in historical data about Arizona) digitization seems timely.
 In 2008-09 the entire printed Index and its supplemental entries were re-keyed into electronic files.
 The online search engine offers the option of searching these entries anytime and from anyplace via the internet.
 Most importantly, almost 26,500 entries cite information from 130 journals and cover topics on many phases of Arizona life and history from as early as the 1850s through the 1980s.

-To purchase a full-text copy of any document cited in the index, submit the entire citation to the University of Arizona Libraries Express Document Center, LBRY-ASKEDC@email.arizona.edu or (520) 621-4863.
+To request a full-text copy of any document cited in the index, submit the citation to LBRYemail@example.com.